swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

         ///
         /// Call this method to cancel a callback enqueued by the ``enqueueCallback(callbackToken:onProduceMore:)`` method.
         ///
-        /// - Note: This methods supports being called before ``enqueueCallback(callbackToken:onProduceMore:)`` is called and
+        /// - Note: This method supports being called before ``enqueueCallback(callbackToken:onProduceMore:)`` is called and
         /// will mark the passed `token` as cancelled.
         ///
         /// - Parameter token: The callback token.